-Progress will be monitored through annual progress reports and submissions to the impact software Researchfish.
+Progress will be monitored through annual progress reports and assessed for their impact.
 All reports and data will be monitored by our RGRC and reported to Trustees, donors and the CF community in the Trust's impact reports.
 As a member of the Association of Medical Research Charities (AMRC) impact data from Trust-funded grants contributes their sector-wide reports.

-The expectation of these awards is for the applicants to develop preliminary data/expertise/build partnerships and collaborations etc. for future funding e.g. our SRC programme etc. In the case of post-doctoral applicants, it is hoped that these awards will help to build the applicant's career in CF research.
+The expectation of these awards is for the applicants to develop preliminary data /expertise /build partnerships and collaborations etc. for future funding eg our SRC programme etc. In the case of post-doctoral applicants, it is hoped that these awards will help to build the applicant's career in CF research.